gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/terraform-12/deployment-walkthrough.md

 # Deployment Walkthrough

-The following sections outline the steps you need to take in order to migrate from Terraform <= 0.11.X and Terragrunt <= v0.18.x to Terraform 0.12.x and newer and Terragrunt 0.19.x and newer:
+The following sections outline the steps you need to take in order to migrate from Terraform &lt;= 0.11.X and Terragrunt &lt;= v0.18.x to Terraform 0.12.x and newer and Terragrunt 0.19.x and newer:

 1. [Upgrade modules for compatibility with Terraform 0.12.x](#upgrade-modules-for-compatibility-with-terraform-012x)